mattpiccolella/tutoring/overview.md

 -	Python

 ### Front-End
-*Front-end* normally means anything that the user sees and interests with.
+*Front-end* normally means anything that the user sees and interacts with.
 This can be classified in two parts:
 -	Design
 -	Development